dashingsoft/pyarmor/docs/reference/man.rst

     set PYARMOR_CLI=7
     pyarmor -h

+It forces command :command:`pyarmor` to use old cli directly.

-By default :command:`pyarmor` first check new cli, if the command line couldn't be parsed by new cli, fallback to old cli.
+Without it, :command:`pyarmor` first try new cli, if the command line couldn't be parsed by new cli, fallback to old cli.

-It could force :command:`pyarmor` to use specify cli directly.
+This only works for command :command:`pyarmor`.

 .. include:: ../_common_definitions.txt